saidlm/twamp_client/README.md

 | **cron.d/probe** | Crontab defining probe time cycle
 | **cron.d/config_downloader** | Crontab for config downloader

-Unfortunately the central site where configurations are store is hardcoded in bin/config_downloader at this time.
-It will be changed in one of the next development step.

 ## Running
 Create new container and start: